PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-GracaGikanga/README.md

 This assignment focuses on building a responsive React application using JSX and Tailwind CSS, implementing component architecture, state management, hooks, and API integration.

-## Assignment Overview

-You will:
-1. Set up a React project with Vite and Tailwind CSS
-2. Create reusable UI components
-3. Implement state management using React hooks
-4. Integrate with external APIs
-5. Style your application using Tailwind CSS

 ## Getting Started